a-sync/game-server-watcher/README.md

  * more integrations: slack, ms teams, twillio (email, sms)
  * ~~web ui to manage & configure the servers and bots~~
  * put custom information in the channel name or bot status (online status indicator, number of players, map)
- * github action workflows to deploy to other cloud providers (azure, aws, etc.)
+ * github action workflows to deploy to other cloud providers (heroku, azure, gcp, aws etc.)

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.